Boinam/Eldoret-website/README.md

-This is a repository for storing my projects
+# This is a repository for storing my projects
+>FRONTEND WEB